Last updated on June 18, 2019 at 03:33 pm

 - Natural gas

-In homes, furnaces, fireplaces, portable generators, stoves and ranges, water heaters and some portable space heaters are all potential sources of carbon monoxide.
+Potential sources of carbon monoxide in homes include furnaces, fireplaces, portable generators, stoves and ranges, water heaters and some portable space heaters.

 Why is it dangerous?

-Normally, our lungs help supply our blood with oxygen which in turn nourishes our tissues and organs.
+Normally, our lungs help supply our blood with oxygen, which in turn nourishes our tissues and organs.
 When we inhale carbon monoxide, our lungs replace that oxygen with the poisonous gas, starving the cells.
 In high doses and enclosed areas, carbon monoxide can be deadly.
-An average of 430 people die each year in the U.S. because of carbon monoxide poisoning, according to the CDC.
+A total of 2,244 deaths resulted from unintentional carbon monoxide poisoning between 2010 and 2015, according to the CDC.
 Many more are hospitalized after being exposed.

 What symptoms does it cause?